and124578963/LKMshik/Readme.md

 2. An .exe file will appear in the `dist` folder.
 3. Take this .exe file and place it in a folder along with the other files from the repository: `reactives.db`, `import.xlsx`, `saves`, `media`, `backup`.

+## Roadmap / To-Do (Priority Tasks)
+*   Normalize data in the database.
+*   Merge formulations and reagents into a single database.
+*   Migrate to SQLAlchemy.

 ## Contributing
 As mentioned, if you're interested in contributing, especially with refactoring, please reach out.

 ## License